 Graduate Diploma of Studies (DSTUD) is an exit qualification only.
-It provides a flexible option for ANU students who require an early exit point from a single or double Masters degree.
+It provides a flexible option for students who require an early exit point from the Master of Studies.
 The Graduate Diploma of Studies requires the successful completion of 48 units of graduate courses and meet other program requirements.

 Master of Studies (MSTUD) requires the successful completion of 96 units of graduate courses, and provides the opportunity for students to undertake a greater number of Advanced/Specialist courses and includes a 12-unit compulsory Research component.

 Master of Studies (Advanced) (VSTUD) requires the successful completion of 96 units of graduate courses.
 This Programs provides students opportunity to enhance your Master degree with a 24 - unit supervised research project and a thesis.
 This will allow you to participate in the community of researchers at ANU and can be used as a pathway to progress to Higher Degree by Research programs (MPhil and PhD).
 This is an excellent pathway, if you are interested to undertake a research program, but do not currently meet the admission requirements or do not have relevant academic expertise.

 GSS is a university-wide suite of programs.
 Although it is administered by the College of Arts and Social Sciences (CASS), you can study postgraduate courses offered by most of the ANU Colleges and do not need to take any CASS courses.

 While a majority of postgraduate courses are available, some courses may have additional requirements, such as undergraduate study in a particular academic discipline or may only be available to students enrolled in a particular award program and may need special approval.
 For example, Law and Medical School courses are not normally available to GSS students.
 Course information webpages include a brief description of content, eligibility criteria, pre-requisites, indicative assessment, classification, mode of delivery, fees and dates.
 Browse courses offered by ANU on the Programs and Courses website.